ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 Emitters are these blue nodes scattered around the core, be careful not to confuse them with the very similar looking skybox.
 You will need an annihilator to extract resources from them, they will behave exactly the same as a core, but they will sometimes give you emittrium.
-You can craft matter platforms to have a cheaper way of bridging out.
+TIP: You can craft **matter platforms** to have a cheaper way of bridging out.

 ### Meta